How to Fix a Lithium Battery That Won’t Charge: A Comprehensive Troubleshooting Guide

 2. Battery Management System (BMS) Failure

 The Battery Management System (BMS) regulates the charging process by controlling voltage, current, and temperature.
 If the BMS is malfunctioning, it could prevent the battery from charging altogether.
 This issue can arise from overcharging, damage, or aging components.
-A lithium battery not fully charging could be a sign of BMS failure.
+When BMS protection is triggered, users experience a lithium battery charging problem.

 For example, you may notice that your electric bike battery suddenly stopped charging after an overcharge or extreme discharge.
 This could indicate a BMS malfunction.